-- The inflation rate in the previous 12 months was higher than 2 per cent. - Individual inflation in the last 12 months in three of the five basic components in the RPI (which include Food; Accommodation; Electricity, Water, Gas and Fuel; Costs related to home maintenance and household appliances; and private healthcare) exceeds the average of the previous five years.
+- The inflation rate in the previous 12 months was higher than 2.0 per cent. - Individual inflation in the last 12 months in three of the five basic components in the RPI (which include Food; Accommodation; Electricity, Water, Gas and Fuel; Costs related to home maintenance and household appliances; and private healthcare) exceeds the average of the previous five years.

-When these two conditions are met, the mechanism compensates all recipients of social benefits whose annual income is below the Median Equivalised Income (MEI - set at €17,796 in 2022).
+When these two conditions are met, the mechanism compensates all recipients of social benefits whose annual income is below the Median Equivalised Income (MEI - set at \in 17,796 in 2022 and \in 18,155 in 2023).
 The payment to households varies and is dependent on the number of persons living in the household, and its income.

-This mechanism is based on estimating the household disposable income considering social benefits received plus income earned less taxes and social insurance contributions.
-The COLA mechanism is pegged with the at-risk-of poverty line, where a household with an income lower than or equal to the 40 per cent of the median will be receiving one-and-a-half more than a household whose income lies at or over the 60 per cent threshold.
+This mechanism in 2023 is based on estimating the household disposable income considering social benefits received plus income earned less taxes and social insurance contributions.
+The COLA mechanism is pegged with the at-risk-of poverty line, where a household with an income lower than or equal to the 40.0 per cent of the median will be receiving one-and-a-half more than a household whose income lies at or over the 60.0 per cent threshold.
 The following conditions apply:

-- i) Households are categorized into ventiles of the income distribution (groups of 5 percentiles), starting at the 40 per cent and with a ceiling at the 100 per cent of the MEI; - ii) If the household's net equivalized income threshold is lower than 40 per cent of the MEI, the household will be automatically assumed to have the 40 per cent of the MEI in the calculation of the payout; - iii) Inflation rate is that as of September 2022, which was equal to 4.93 per cent; - iv) The 60 per cent of MEI is set at €10,678 based on SILC data 2021, income reference year 2020, and assuming a 4 per cent growth rate; - v) Individuals who are identified as 'children' still living with their parents, but exceed the 100 per cent MEI income threshold or are above the age of 15 are excluded from the household's gross and net payout calculations; - vi) An estimation of COLA set at €9.90 per week is deducted from the final payout, whenever an individual is assumed to be receiving it in 2023; - vii) If the household's net equivalized income threshold is higher than 100 per cent of the MEI, the household will not be entitled to the benefit.
-The 100 per cent MEI equalled to €17,796 in 2022. - viii) The minimum amount that a household can receive, if entitled to a positive payout of the benefit, is $\in 100$.
+- i) Households are categorised into ventiles of the income distribution (groups of 5 percentiles), starting at the 40.0 per cent and with a ceiling at the 100.0 per cent of the MEI; - ii) If the household's net equivalised income threshold is lower than 40.0 per cent of the MEI, the household will be automatically assumed to have the 40.0 per cent of the MEI in the calculation of the payout; - iii) Inflation rate is that as of September 2022, which was equal to 4.93 per cent; - iv) The 60.0 per cent of MEI is set at €10,678 based on SILC data 2021, income reference year 2020, and assuming a 4.0 per cent growth rate; - v) Individuals who are identified as 'children' still living with their parents, but exceed the 100.0 per cent MEI income threshold or are above the age of 15 are excluded from the household's gross and net payout calculations; - vi) An estimation of COLA set at €9.90 per week is deducted from the final payout, whenever an individual is assumed to be receiving it in 2023; - vii) If the household's net equivalised income threshold is higher than 100.0 per cent of the MEI, the household will not be entitled to the benefit.
+The 100.0 per cent MEI equalled to €17,796 in 2022.

+viii) The minimum amount that a household can receive, if entitled to a positive payout of the benefit, is $\notin 100$ and the maximum is $\notin 1,200$.